sblawrie/PDO-Wrapper/README.md

-PDO-Active-Record
+PDO-Wrapper
 =================

-A PDO Active Record Class for PHP
+A PDO Wrapper Class for PHP

 Just instantiate the class and go!